suilang/rrule-rust/README.md

-# @suilang/rrule-rust.js
+# @suilang/rrule-rust

 **Library for working with recurrence rules for calendar dates.**

 This is a rrule project written in Rust, which is ultimately packaged as WebAssembly for use.
 The current version of this project does not strictly adhere to the iCalendar RFC.
 For example, certain properties may not take effect when the recurring dimension is monthly, weekly, or daily.
 Additionally, the project has not yet implemented `BYHOURLY`、`BYMINUTELY` and `BYSECONDLY`.

-In a standard scenario, it is 5 times faster than rrule-js.
+In a standard scenario, it is 5 times faster than rrule.js.
 If you add timezone, it's 100 times faster.

 ---